MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    The **Copy as PowerShell** command
 :::image-end:::

-For more information about the Network Activity Log, navigate to [Network Analysis reference](../../../network/reference.md).
+For more information about the Network Activity Log, navigate to [Network Analysis reference][NetworkReference].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [932971][CR932971].

 ## Download the Microsoft Edge preview channels